TGCT Support

 Picture

-TGCT is a type of rare, locally aggressive, typically benign, tumor of the joint, tendon sheath, or bursae.
+TGCT is a type of rare, locally aggressive, non-life threatening, tumor of the joint, tendon sheath, or bursae.
 TGCT leads to stiffness, pain, swelling, and limited range of motion in the affected joint (1).
 In 2013, The World Health Organization reclassified giant cell tumor of the tendon sheath (GCT-TS), nodular tenosynovitis, pigmented villonodular synovitis (PVNS), and diffuse-type giant cell tumor as a single disease entity known as Tenosynovial Giant Cell Tumor (TGCT) with two subtypes.
-There are two subtypes of TGCT, localized and diffuse (2).
+There are two subtypes of TGCT, localized, sometimes called nodular, and diffuse (2).
 Localized/Nodular TGCT encompasses previously named nodular tenosynovitis and GCT-TS, while Diffuse TGCT includes diffuse-type giant cell tumor and PVNS.
+The subtype of TGCT often influences recurrence risk and treatment options.
 Learn more about the subtypes at Types of TGCT.

 TGCT varies in clinical presentation and can occur at all ages (3).
 According to NORD, the disease commonly presents in people 25-50 years of age, while diffuse TGCT tends to occur in those < 40 years old (4).

 TGCTs are rare and researchers don’t know exactly how many people are diagnosed with TGCT each year.
 However, a study done in the Netherlands was used to calculate the worldwide incidence.
-Globally, it is estimated that 43 people out of every million are diagnosed with TGCT, localized and diffuse forms, each year (5
+Globally, it is estimated that 43 people out of every million are newly diagnosed with TGCT, localized and diffuse subtypes, each year (5).
+However, a Danish study found that 44 per 100,000 people are currently living with localized TGCT and 12 per 100,000 people are living with diffuse TGCT (

 The World Health Organization classifies these tumors as "intermediate tumors".
-This means that these tumors rarely spread and are locally invasive (7).
-These tumors are benign but may share similar features to soft tissue cancers, also referred to as sarcoma.
-However, it is important to note that these tumors are not cancerous.
+This means that these tumors do not spread to other areas of the body and are locally aggressive (7).
+These tumors are benign but may share some features to soft tissue cancers, also referred to as sarcoma.
+It is important to note that these tumors are not cancerous.

 Picture